Join 356 signatories

 Sign the Open Letter

-Join experts, researchers, and concerned citizens in calling for the Australian Government to take decisive action on AI safety.
+Join experts, public figures, and concerned citizens in calling for the Australian Government to take decisive action on AI safety.